 PERFORMANCE MEASURES: FOR THIS QUARTER # OF NON-BUSINESS ORGANIZATIONS BENEFITTING IS A TOTAL OF 11.
 THE CUMULATIVE TOTAL IS 17/19.
 Funds provided will support educational programs, exhibitions, and developing promotional materials and initiatives.
 LMDC continues to work with selected grant recipients to further develop project scopes for the programs and events.
 In November 2006, HUD approved an amended PAP and reduced the Cultural Enhancement Fund by \$7,000,000 to \$28,000,000.
 These funds were reallocated to the Final Action Plan for cultural uses.
 The Cultural Enhancement Fund supported 19 projects in the program and event category.
 The current status of these 19 projects is as follows: one organization has yet to sign a subrecipient agreement - Alliance for the Arts; one organization declined the grant -the Horticultural Society of New York; the remaining 17 organizations have signed subrecipient agreements.
 The status of these signed agreements is: six projects are complete (Culture Project, Culture NOW, New York City Opera, New York Classical Theatre, New York Scandia Symphony and Skyscraper Museum) and work continues on the remaining 11.
 Many of the ongoing projects are multi-year festivals and events like River to River, the Tribeca Film Festival, Wall Street Rising and Bang on a Can.
-In the second quarter of 2008, two events occurred: Bang on a Can and Tribeca Film Festivals' Drive In.
-Bang on a Can received 6,000 attendees to their events; Tribeca's Drive In received 9,900 visitors.
+In the third quarter of 2008, two events occurred: the River to River Festival and Batter Park City Conservancy's Harmony on the Hudson.

-Other Private Funds - various 47,019,593
+Other Funding Sources Amount Other Private Funds - various 47 019 593

-CEF-PI-1101 01/01/2006
+CEF-PI-1101